cerebro-data/external-docs/DbCLI.md

     # OSX
     curl -O https://s3.amazonaws.com/cerebrodata-release-useast/0.4.0/cli/darwin/dbcli && chmod 755 ./dbcli

-    # Verify the version
+    # Verify the download executes
     ./dbcli --help

 ## Configuration
-The service locations and/or default database can be specified to the cli through the 'database use' command or can be configured from a configuration file which is helpful if interacting with the same server and/or database repeatedly.
+The server location and/or default database can be specified to the cli through the 'database use' command or can be configured from a configuration file which is helpful if interacting with the same server and/or database repeatedly.
 The configuration file is stored in ~/.cerebro/configs.json.